Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 All inter-process communication via Unix domain sockets.
 Zero TCP ports opened.
 No network listeners, no attack vector from the network layer.

-Your data never leaves your infrastructure
+Your data stays in your boundary

-- SQLite database stored at ~/.fleet/fleet.db (configurable via FLEET_DB_PATH)
+• SQLite database stored at ~/.fleet/fleet.db (configurable via FLEET_DB_PATH)

 No package manager dependency